Table of Contents

 Are supply chains going to be automated?

-While modern supply chains utilize automation frequently, not all supply chains are fully automatable.
+While modern supply chains utilise automation frequently, not all supply chains are fully automatable.
 Supply chains will become increasingly automated as time goes on, but will likely always require human attention and focus in certain areas.

 What are the pros and cons of supply chain automation?